 The couple believes the child is a nine-year-old Russian girl named Esther.
 Though the age and nationality don’t quite match, the Russian girl in the movie became similarly violent.

 Fortunately, the Barnett’s case has been without any of the brutality as depicted in the Hollywood horror.

 As it stands, Kristine and Michael Barnett will have to prove in court that Natalia was an adult when they left her or suffer the legal consequences of abandoning a child.

 Ultimately, it’s a story ripe for cinematic adaptation, except for this time, the producers could rightfully add: “Based on a true story.”

-Next, read about the 11-year-old pregnant Florida girl forced to marry her rapist.
+After learning about the curious case of Natalie Grace, read about the 11-year-old pregnant Florida girl forced to marry her rapist.
 Then, learn about the woman who was arrested for grilling her daughter alive.